truenas/documentation/content/SCALE/SCALETutorials/Virtualization/AccessingNASFromVM.md

 {{< toc >}}

 If you want to access your TrueNAS SCALE directories from a VM, you have multiple options.
 If your system has more than one physical interface, you can assign your VMs to a NIC other than the primary one your TrueNAS server uses.
-This method does not offer the potential speed of a bridge, but it increases resilience.
+This method makes communication more flexible, but does not offer the potential speed of a bridge.

 If you have only one physical interface, you must create a bridge interface for the VM to use.